Wednesday, 9 July 2014

 ...Asian industrial capital went into manufacturing after the Second World War.
 By then, a few Asians had managed to accumulate capital from wholesale and retail trade, and were able to venture into large scale manufacturing.
 At independence, Asian manufacturers dominated the clothing industry, furniture making, printing, soap fabrication, metalworking and engineering industries.

 ...African entrepreneurship played an insignificant role in the manufacturing sector during the colonial period.
-This was partly because of the restrictions imposed on African participation in any form of business by the colonial authorities and partly because of lack of capital and entrepreneurial skills."
+This was partly because of the restrictions imposed on African participation in any form of business by the colonial authorities and partly because of lack of capital and entrepreneurial skills.

 Source -> An Economic History of Kenya - William Robert Ochieng', Robert M. Maxon.
 (East African Publishers, 1992)